LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/data-and-variables/operations.rst

    - 6 % 2 is 0
    - 7 % 2 is 1

-The last two examples illustrate a general rule: A number x is even exactly when x % 2 is 0, and is odd exactly when x % 2 is 1.
+The last two examples illustrate a general rule: An integer x is even exactly when x % 2 is 0 and is odd exactly when x % 2 is 1.

+.. admonition:: Note

-.. note:: The value returned by ``a % b`` will always be between ``0`` and ``b``.
+   The value returned by ``a % b`` will be in the range from ``0`` to ``b`` (not including ``b``).

+.. admonition:: Tip

-.. tip:: If remainders and the modulus operator seem tricky to you, we recommend getting additional practice at `Khan Academy <https://www.khanacademy.org/computing/computer-science/cryptography/modarithmetic/a/what-is-modular-arithmetic>`_.
+   If remainders and the modulus operator seem tricky to you, we recommend getting additional practice at `Khan Academy <https://www.khanacademy.org/computing/computer-science/cryptography/modarithmetic/a/what-is-modular-arithmetic>`_.

 Order of Operations
 -------------------